• Skip to main content

 Only certain account types qualify

-You must send the donation directly to a qualified organization.
+You must send the donation directly to a qualified organization

 In order for a given distribution to meet the definition of a QCD, the funds must be payable to a qualified charitable organization, as defined in the tax code.
-If the organization has not legally registered as such, it cannot count your donation as a QCD.
+If the organization has not legally registered as such, you cannot count your donation as a QCD.

 Moreover, you must make the account distribution payable directly to the organization.
 For example, sending funds from the investment account to your bank account, and then writing a check to the charity, will not qualify.

-The limit for QCDs is $100,000 per person per year
+In 2026, the limit for QCDs is $111,000 per person per year

 Another wonderful thing about QCDs is that you are not limited to just one transaction.
 You can process as many separate donations as you like, thereby spreading the benefits of this tax planning tool to multiple organizations if you so choose.
-However, the IRS does cap QCDs at $100,000 per individual per year.
-Anything donated over that amount, even if split between separate investment accounts, will not be considered tax-exempt.

 Record keeping is key